olgapombo/olgapombo.github.io/research/projects.md

 # Research Center

-I created the “Research Centre for Philosophy of Sciences of the University of Lisbon” (CFCUL) of which I was the Director and Scientific Coordinator since its foundation in 2003 until 2017.
+•	2003 - Founder of  the “Research Centre for Philosophy of Sciences of the University of Lisbon” (CFCUL), research unit financed by the Portuguese Foundation for Science and Technology (FCT).
+•	2003-20017 - Scientific coordinator of the “Research Center for Philosophy of Science of the University of Lisbon” (CFCUL), since 2003 up to my retirement in January 2017.
+•	2003-2024 - Integrated Member of the “Research Center for Philosophy of Science of the University of Lisbon” (CFCUL) (2003-2024)
+• 1994-2003 - Integrated member of the “Research Center in Education” (CIEFCUL), Faculdade de Ciencias, University of Lisbon
+• 1996 - 2002 - Collaborator of the “Center of Philosophy University of Lisbon”, Faculty of Letters, University of Lisbon (1996-2002).

 # Projects

-## Coordination (PI) of research projects
+## Coordination (PI) of research projects and Groups (RG)

 * [**From Encyclopedia to Hypertext**](https://cful.letras.ulisboa.pt/cfulprojects/hypertext-and-encyclopedia/), FCT Research Project, POCTI/FIL/36357/2000 (1999-2002).
 *  [**Scientific Culture.
 Conceptual Migrations and Social Contaminations**](https://cfcul.ciencias.ulisboa.pt/projectos/cultura-cientifica-migracoes-conceptuais-e-contaminacoes-sociais/)  FCT Research Project, POCTI/FIL/48133/2002 (2003-2006).